stefanivanovic/CloMu/README.md

 # CloMu
 Modeling Cancer Evolution With Reinforcement Learning

+Dependencies:
+pytorch, numpy.
+If one wants to using the plotting functions and some evaluation functions, then also matplotlib and scipy.

 Before running the code, make sure to unzip any required zipped folders.